Can I Send Large Files via Gmail?

 Method 1.
 How to Send a Large File through Gmail by Google Drive

-If your file exceeds the Gmail attachment limit, you can share it via google drive.
+If your file exceeds the Gmail attachment limit, you can share it via Google Drive.
 Different from Gmail, you can upload files to Google Drive without compressing.
-This method can be used with a maximum of 10 GB of one uploading and sending.
+This method can be used with a maximum of 10 GB of uploading and sending.
 However, you will need to have enough cloud storage to store your large files before sharing them through Gmail.

 Step 1.
 Log in to the Google Drive website with your Gmail account.